The Companion

 by Chuck Darrow - Philadelphia Courier-Post (June 1997)

 This past Friday marked a particularly significant rock music milestone: The 25th anniversary of the release of David Bowie's "The Rise and fall of Ziggy Stardust and the Spiders from Mars."
 A quarter-century later, "Ziggy", as it's popularly identified by its fans, remains a singular pop music achievement.
-Beyond it's status as Bowie's breakthrough (it’s the one that launched his career in the U.S.), the disc is considered by many fans and critics (this one included) as the best rock album of all time.
+Beyond it's status as Bowie's breakthrough (its the one that launched his career in the U.S.), the disc is considered by many fans and critics (this one included) as the best rock album of all time.

 While not the first 'concept" album, "Ziggy" - whose 25th anniversary has been commemorated by the release of a digitally remastered gold CD on the Rykodisc label - may very well be the greatest example of telling a unified story via a collection of rock songs.
 As Bowie himself explained in a 1976 interview, the album told the tale of a Martian messiah who twanged a guitar.
 "He was someone who got dropped down here, got brought down to our way of thinking and ended up destroying himself."